unraid/docs/docs/legacy/FAQ/Terminal_Access.md

 terminal session at a command prompt!
 Type *exit* to quit.

-First time Telnet connection: set **Connection type** to Telnet, then enter your exact unRAID server name or IP (if static), then enter a **Saved Session** name (such as *Telnet Tower*), then click the **Save** button.
+First time Telnet connection: set **Connection type** to Telnet, then enter your exact Unraid server name or IP (if static), then enter a **Saved Session** name (such as *Telnet Tower*), then click the **Save** button.
 You are ready to click your session name and connect!
 When you do, a Telnet terminal session box will open up